IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 Variable Operating & Maintenance Costs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Variable O&M costing function adds constraints to calculate correlations associated with fuel, consumable and waste disposal costs.
-The function may be used to calculate variable costs of producing either electricity in $/MWh or hydrogen in $/kg.
+The function may be used to calculate variable costs of producing electricity in $/MWh.
 The method takes the following arguments:

-* self : pyomo flowsheet block
+* b: pyomo flowsheet block
-* production_rate : pyomo var indexed by fs.time representing the net system power or the hydrogen production rate
 * resources : a list of strings for the resorces to be costed
 * rates : a list of pyomo vars for resource consumption rates
 * prices : a dict of resource prices to be added to the premade dictionary